allegro/allegro.tech/_posts/2015-07-16-spark-kafka-integration.md

 ```

 `KafkaSink` class is a smart wrapper for a Kafka producer.
-Instead of sending the producer itself, we send only a 'recipe' how to create it in an executor.
+Instead of sending the producer itself, we send only a &ldquo;recipe&rdquo; how to create it in an executor.
 The class is serializable because Kafka producer is initialized just before first use on an executor.
 Constructor of `KafkaSink` class takes a function which returns Kafka producer lazily when invoked.
 Once the Kafka producer is created, it is assigned to `producer` variable to avoid initialization on every `send()` call.